eabadir/PprobablyEqualsNP/EGPT/Entropy/Entropy_Complexity_MVP.md

 | Maximality at Uniform      | Entropy is maximized for the uniform distribution over $k$ outcomes.      | `IsEntropyMaxUniform H_func`          | Def    |
 | **Overall Structure**      | Combines all above properties.                                            | `HasRotaEntropyProperties H_func`     | Def    |

 Any function that satisfies `HasRotaEntropyProperties` behaves as a consistent and logically sound measure of information or uncertainty.
-The specific function `PPNP.Entropy.Physics.Common.H_physical_system`, representing the entropy of physical systems in this project, is axiomatically asserted to satisfy `HasRotaEntropyProperties`.
+The specific function `EGPT.Physics.Common.H_physical_system`, representing the entropy of physical systems in this project, is axiomatically asserted to satisfy `HasRotaEntropyProperties`.

 ### 2.2 RUE Statement for Uniform Distributions